Ofsted Approved Safeguarding Training

 Many companies offer a ‘one size fits all’ type of safeguarding course.
 This means that your safeguarding training will be generalized and will not necessarily consider the specific needs of your workplace.
 It’s so important to see reviews and testimonials from people in the same career path as you to ensure credibility.

-The Child Protection Company has trained thousands of Childminders and education staff in the United Kingdom over the past decade, with over 1,500 UK schools on our clients list.
+Smart Horizons has trained education staff in the United Kingdom over the past decade, with over 1,500 UK schools on our clients list.
 We have had lots of happy customers pass their Ofsted inspections with flying colours.
 You can read just a small portion of their reviews on our website, but we’re always happy to share more on request.

 There is no such thing as an Ofsted approved safeguarding training course, but all of the factors listed above and more should be a priority for you when selecting your next safeguarding training provider.